geoserver/geoserver/doc/en/user/source/data/vector/shapefile.rst

    * - :guilabel:`charset`
      - Character set used to decode strings from the ``.dbf`` file.
    * - :guilabel:`memory mapped buffer`
+       :guilabel:`Cache and reuse memory maps`
-     - Enables the use of memory mapped I/O.
+     - Enables the use of memory mapped I/O, improving caching of the file in memory. **Turn off on Windows servers**.

 When finished, click :guilabel:`Save`.